khrisrichardson/salt-states/README.md

 * minion/master

   To take advantage of remote execution, it is recommended to pair your minion with a master.
-Also to take advantage of service discovery in its present state, a master is required.
+Also to take advantage of service discovery and orchestration in its present state, a master is required.

 ### Service Registration and Discovery